-- What material is in an Implant Supported Bridge with Screw Retention?
-Bridges are usually made of four types of materials: - 1.
+1. What material is in a Screw Retained Implant Supported Bridge?

+- Bridges are usually made of four types of materials: - 1.
 Porcelain - 2.
 Gold Alloy (commonly gold, platinum, palladium) - 3.
 Porcelain fused to an inner core of gold alloy - 4.
 Zirconia metal oxide - \ Implants are made of titanium.

-2. What are the benefits of an Implant Supported Bridge with Screw Retention?
+2. What are the benefits of a Screw Retained Implant Supported Bridge?

 - Bridges build back your smile and help you to speak and chew properly by restoring the natural size, shape and color of your teeth.
-They help maintain tooth, bite and jaw alignment by preventing remaining teeth from shifting out of position. - There is no need to drill down existing teeth in order to replace the missing teeth as occurs with conventional tooth supported bridges. - Long gaps where multiple teeth are missing can be treated effectively with implant supported bridges, whereas long span natural tooth supported bridges have many negative consequences. - Screw retention allows for easy removal of the bridge when necessary.
+They help maintain tooth, bite and jaw alignment by preventing remaining teeth from shifting out of position. - There is no need to drill down existing teeth in order to replace the missing teeth as occurs with conventional tooth supported bridges. - Long gaps where multiple teeth are missing can be treated effectively with implant supported bridges whereas long span natural tooth supported bridges have many negative consequences. - Screw retention allows for easy removal of the bridge when necessary.
 This may be desired for reasons such as restoration repair or replacement, when the patient has less than ideal oral hygiene or even when there is bone and tissue loss due to disease. - If there is a limited amount of clearance with the teeth of the opposing jaw, screws offer much more predictable retention than cement.

-3. What are the risks of an Implant Supported Bridge with Screw Retention?
+3. What are the risks of a Screw Retained Implant Supported Bridge?